ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
 - Replicas of data remain consistent across the distributed database, despite concurrent requests.
 I.e. "no stale reads."
-- CRDB guarantees consistent reads with multi-version concurrency control (MVCC).
+- CRDB guarantees consistent reads with multi-version concurrency control (MVCC). *"New writes do not overwrite old values, but rather create a new version with a later timestamp."*
 - CRDB guarantees consistent writes with Raft.
 @ulend
 @snapend